OWASP/owasp.github.io/pages/donate.md

       <p>The Open Web Application Security Project (OWASP) is a nonprofit
       foundation improving the security of software.
-Through community-led open source software projects and over 260 local chapters worldwide, your unrestricted gift* will support the Foundation and its many activities around the world to secure the web.</p>
+Through community-led open source software projects and hundreds of local chapters worldwide, your gift* will support the Foundation and its many activities around the world to secure the web.</p>